shm-dsgn/BlogOn/README.md

 2. **Login/Register** : A user can register with their username and password and then login to the website to create their own blog posts.
 3. **Create Post** : A user , when signed in, can create a post by clicking on the 'Create Post' button and provide a title, a summary, a cover photo and the content of the blog into a form.
 4. **Delete Post** : A user when signed in, can also delete the posts that were created by the same user.
+5. **Edit Post** : A user can edit their posts by clicking on the 'Edit' button on the post card and can edit the title, summary, cover photo and the content of the blog.
+6. **My Profile** : A user can see their profile by clicking on the 'My Profile' button and can see all the posts created by them.